When It Comes To Preschool, Does Father Really Know Best?

 "It became very clear that children are not really getting opportunities to do this in school," says Wolf.
 And as Wolf started visiting Accra's preschool classrooms it became clear that this was the result of a very particular style of teaching.

-I get a sense of what this approach looks like on a recent morning when I walk into one of the preschools Wolf has been studying just as class is about to begin.
+We get a sense of what this approach looks like on a recent morning when we walk into one of the preschools Wolf has been studying just as class is about to begin.

 About 40 toddlers take their place at rows of wood tables.
 Their teacher walks to the front of the room and turns to face them.
 "Attention!" she calls out crisply.
 The children rise as one, snapping their hands to their sides.